luc-tielen/lua-quickcheck/README.md

 "Don't write tests... generate them!" - John Hughes

-NOTE: this is currently still in very early stages and a work in progress.
+NOTE: this is currently a work in progress.

+## Examples

+Some example properties can be found [here](https://github.com/Primordus/lua-quickcheck/tree/master/spec/fixtures/examples).

 ## Contributing